-In addition, you will also need a tool which will let you track your website traffic and conversions from email campaigns.
+In addition, you will also need a tool that will let you track your website traffic and conversions from email campaigns.
 Thus, an email service provider should support integration with Google Analytics.

-Purpose: To send email to your contact list from the CMS or CRM.
+Purpose: Sending emails to your contact list from the CMS or CRM.

-The more integrations the email service provider can provide, the better opportunities you will have.
+The more integrations the email service provider provides, the better opportunities you will have for marketing success.

 Why you need integrations: